WiIIiam278/HuskSync/docs/Sync-Features.md

 I strongly recommend making use of economy plugins that have cross-server economy balance synchronization built-in, of which there are a multitude of options available.
 Please see our [[FAQs]] section for more details on this decision.

 ## Toggling Sync Features
-All synchronization features, except location and locked map synchronising, are enabled by default.
+All synchronization features, except location and locked map synchronizing, are enabled by default.
 To toggle a feature, navigate to the `features:` section in the `synchronization:` part of your `config.yml` file, and change the option to `true`/`false` respectively.

 <details>
 <summary>Example in config.yml</summary>